 Is this Large Market Cap Stock target price reasonable for Canadian...

-The company in question is, Canadian Imperial Bank of Commerce currently with a stock price of 81.93 .
-The market cap for Canadian Imperial Bank of Commerce is 32745.78, and is in the sector Financial, and Money Center Banks industry.
+The company in question is, Canadian Pacific Railway Limited currently with a stock price of 142.77 .
+The market cap for Canadian Pacific Railway Limited is 20931.51, and is in the sector Services, and Railroads industry.

 Start the conversation, or Read more at The Daily Leicester.